CRUD Operations

 DataTable oDT = FWDataAccess.GetDataTable(connStr, sSQL, out string sError);

-After running the above code, the resulting data table has the following data:
+After executing the above code, the data table displays the following data:

 sSQL = "INSERT INTO data(id, name) VALUES(?,?)";